kevinddchen/machikoro/README.md

 The app is online and free to play at <a href="https://playmachikoro.herokuapp.com/">playmachikoro.herokuapp.com</a>.

 ### Rules

 - [Base game rules](https://www.dropbox.com/s/ktmenu7uvn9kirn/Machi%20Koro%20Rulebook.pdf?dl=0).
 - [Expansions rules](https://www.dropbox.com/s/cesd1sxmd4n3twr/Machi%20Koro%20Expansions%20Rulebook.pdf?dl=0).
 - [Machi Koro 2 rules](https://www.dropbox.com/s/g6cfyld8i77djip/Machi%20Koro%202%20Rulebook.pdf?dl=0).

 ### Supply variants

 - **Total**: All establishments are available for purchase in the supply.
 This is the official supply variant of Machi Koro.
 - **Variable**: 10 establishments are available for purchase from the supply.
 This is the official supply variant of the expansions.
 - **Hybrid**: 5 establishments with rolls 1-6, 5 establishments with rolls 7+, and 2 major establishments are available for purchase from the supply.
 This is the official supply variant of Machi Koro 2.

-### Implementation details

-Since the game was implemented to be automatic as much as possible, there are unfortunately some plays that are not possible.

 ## Development